MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 Dear **[First Name]**,

-Engaged employees are absorbed in and enthusiastic about their work, find a greater sense of meaning in what they do, see a connection between their strengths and their role, and expend discretionary effort in their performance.
+Engaged employees are absorbed in and enthusiastic about their work and find a greater sense of meaning in what they do.
+When people see a connection between their strengths and their role, their performance is naturally enhanced.
 These positive behaviors make a difference to our business in terms of reputation, productivity, and profitability.

-Our **[Name]** Survey will be live from [date-date] and will help us understand and drive action to improve employee engagement.
-Employee feedback uncovers opportunities to improve and strengths to leverage, and then together we will take consistent action to create positive change.
+Our **[Name]** Survey is live from [date-date] and helps us understand and drive action to improve employee engagement.
+Employee feedback uncovers opportunities to improve and strengths to build upon, promoting consistent action to create positive change.

 **[Company Name]** has chosen Microsoft Viva Glint, a third party, to ensure confidentiality and an exceptional experience for employees providing and receiving feedback.
 Viva Glint believes that high quality, more frequent, and insightful conversations about engagement lead to happiness and success for people at work.
-Short, simple feedback surveys will provide the right people with the right data to improve our business.
+Short, simple feedback surveys provide the right people with the right data to improve our business.

 You play a significant role in the survey process, from emphasizing the importance of the survey to empowering post-survey action.
 You are essential to creating an environment where people feel heard and empowered to help drive success.